 …on good food, questionable judgment, and making life work

-Update 9/24/18 – It is now coming up on two years this Friday.
+Update 9/27/20 – It is now coming up on four years this Monday.
 Since this was published, my brother’s case went to cold case and we have heard nothing.
 We have worked with Crime Stoppers to personally increase the reward to $25,000 (up to potential reward of $27,000).
 Please share this story if you get a moment and see the links below:

 Hello friends and acquaintances.
 In a very short time will be 1-year anniversary of when my brother, Chris Sparks, was murdered in broad daylight on a busy road very close to where we both worked in Metro Center.